IDR0FFI/Image-Processing-Test/README.md

 The program extracts the pixel color(RGB) value using the Pillow library in python and the passes the data to the C program which can performs operation on the array like *Box Blur*, *Guassian Blur*, and *Edge Detection*.

-To perform either of the [[Matrix|matrix operation]], first of all update the values inside the `pixelUpdate.c` file and create the `.dll` for it.
+To perform either of the matrix operation(as given below), first of all update the values inside the `pixelUpdate.c` file and create the `.dll` for it.

 For windows :
 ```CMD
 gcc -o pixelUpdate.dll -shared pixelUpdate.c
 ```
-==Make sure that the gcc compiler output file and python program have the same architecture.
-The already compiled file is of x64.==
+**Make sure that the gcc compiler output file and python program have the same architecture.
+The already compiled file is of x64.**

 Provide input file for the image.
 Make sure that you do not provide images with very high resolution as it does work(maybe around 245,000 pixel).

+# <hr>

 ### Matrix
 If the Matrix is of 3x3 type than change the range value to 1, otherwise for 5x5 type change it to 2.